Home » RECIPES » Pie Crust Cookies (Pie Crust Chips)

 This post may contain affiliate links.
 Read my disclosure policy.

 Whether you call them cookies or chips, these crispy bites of pie crust are a delicious snack or dipper.
 Make these easy, cut out Pie Crust Cookies for any occasion using homemade or store bought pie dough.
-You can even use leftover pie dough scraps.
+You can even use leftover pie crust scraps.

 For another genius pie hack, check out my popular Mini Pie Crust Recipe.
 I show you how to make mini pie shells the easy way.